NilsPonsard/-polycode-poc-back-node/README.md

 - SENDIBLUE_KEY : the sendiblue api key
 - SENDER_EMAIL : the email to use when sending validation emails

+In order to start containers (runners), the api needs access to the docker socket : `/var/run/docker.sock`.
+On this docker the images in **runner-images** must be available, use `runner-images/build.sh`.

 ## Description